hard-nett/airdrop/zk-crates/docs/spec.md

 ___

-## Keys
+## Keys, Curves & Fields

-We have 2 main types of keys involved in this process.
+We have 3 main types of keys involved in this process.

 1. **Eligible Keys:**  *the keys that has a public allocation set for them, and is what we must keep any signature or hash derived from private, in order to retain privacy.*
 2. **Redemption Keys:** *the keys that will be recieving the public allocations claimed by the eligible keys*